Paint Your Plate Lesson Plan Grade 3 – Where Do Our Vegetables and Fruit Come From?

 Option 1: Plant a garden

-Have students grow their own herbs or beans in your classroom.
-Discuss the life cycle of plants, properties of soil and how different plants are grown.
+Students can grow herbs, beans or other plants in your classroom.
+Discuss the life cycle of plants, the properties of soil and how different plants are grown.
 Use the activities for grade 3 in Seeds to Success Hamilton’s School Garden Kit.
-Checkout the Green Thumb badge page for more edible school garden ideas.
+Check out the Green Thumb badge page for more edible school garden ideas.

-Option 2: Find out where your veggies and fruit come from.
+Option 2: Find out where students’ favourite vegetables and fruits come from.

-Ask students if they have ever thought about where their food comes from.
+Ask students if they have ever thought about where their food originates from.
 Emphasize that you don’t mean which grocery store but which country or region.

-- Instruct students to find different fresh fruit or vegetables within the flyer and identify which country the vegetable or fruit is from.
+• Instruct students to find different fresh fruits or vegetables within the flyer and identify which country the vegetable or fruit is from.
 The country of origin is always listed just below the name of the fruit or vegetable.

 Option 3: Field trip to a local farm